vitalbiodiversity/vitalbiodiversity.github.io/get-involved.md

 # Get Involved

 Based on four years of design research, this Design Brief inspires more ecologically responsive data technologies.
-This project is led by Michelle Westerlaken, postdoctoral Impact Fellow at the <a href="https://impactclimate.mit.edu/">MIT Climate and Sustainability Consortium</a>, and part of this process was done in collaboration with member companies.
+This project is led by Michelle Westerlaken, postdoctoral Impact Fellow at the <a href="https://impactclimate.mit.edu/">MIT Climate and Sustainability Consortium</a>, and part of this work was done in collaboration with member companies.

 <br>